|

 experience in a sports car, the 911SC fits the bill perfectly … but you

-knew that, didn’t you!
+knew that already, didn’t you!

 |